anunknowperson/uws/README.md

 - Light Reflection.
 - Realtime QuadTree LOD for big worlds.
 - Automatic flowmap generation.
+- Manual flowmap editing on all water surfaces.
 - Water decals - Put foam or random pictures over water surface!
 Decals can blend and also override water surface height.
 - Automatic height decals placement on the beginnings and ends of the rivers.
 - User-Friendly Tools: Intuitive tools within the Unity editor for seamless integration and customization.